dcunited001/dcunited001.github.io/_drafts/speed-of-thought-3-geometry-and-mechanics-of-information.md

-here's an essay on the death of novelty and originality as the limits on information diffusion are annihilated by the singularity. the information overload, particularly its skewed nature, results in generations of people who are completely severed from the past. if we understand this moving forward, we can use social engineering to preserve the pieces of our identity and culture which will otherwise be completely lost.
+here's an essay on the death of novelty and originality as the limits on information diffusion are annihilated by the singularity. the information overload, particularly the nature of how information distribution becomes skewed, results in generations of people who are increasingly severed from the past. if we understand this moving forward, we can use social engineering to preserve the pieces of our identity and culture which will otherwise be completely lost.

 ### (Delineate b/w people, autonomous information-processing agents and instances of information)